MariaSyed/Wage-Calculator-with-Angular-2/README.md

 https://nodejs.org/en/download/

 ### Set up environment
+1. Navigate into the folder (in the command line/ terminal)
-* Open terminal (or Command Prompt) and run `npm install` to install packages
+2. Run `npm install` to install all required dependencies
-* On terminal run `npm run build` and keep the process running
-* Open mongod.exe file from bin folder or cd into mongodb's bin folder and run `mongod`
+3. Run `npm run build` to run the development build script => Keep this process running!
+It recompiles the files upon changes.
+4. Run `./bin/mongod` to start mongodb server
-* Open new terminal window and run `npm start` and keep the process running
+5. Run `npm start` in a new command line/ terminal window => Keep this process running as well.

 ### Use Application
 Go to: http://localhost:3000